solo-fsw/UsbParMarker/README.md

 <!-- Data mode -->
 ## Data Mode
 To send a value to Usb Parmarker, just send a bytes at 115200 baud.
-From version 1.5 9600 baud wil also do.
+From version 1.5 9600 baud wil also do to make the Usb Parmarker compatible with Tobii Pro Lab.

 <!-- Command mode -->